Workiva/over_react/README.md

 #### With other mixins

-__To compose props mixin classes__, create a class alias that uses `UiProps` as the base and mixes in props mixins.
+__To compose props mixin classes__, create a class alias that uses `UiProps` as the base and mix in props mixins.
 The generated props implementation will then use it as the base class and implement the generated version of those props mixins.
 ```dart
 UiFactory<FooProps> Foo = _$Foo;